The V.I.P.s (film): Critical

+Alexander Walker of London's Evening Standard was critical of the film, and said: "It is an entire British museum of prehistoric cliches and burial mound characters."

-Bosley Crowther of The New York Times praised The V.I.P.s as "a lively, engrossing romantic film cut to the always serviceable pattern of the old multi-character 'Grand Hotel,' and some of the other people in it are even more exciting than the top two stars.
-Louis Jordan, for instance."
-Variety called the film "a smooth and cunning brew with most of the ingredients demanded of popular screen entertainment.
+Bosley Crowther of The New York Times praised The V.I.P.s as "a lively, engrossing romantic film cut to the always serviceable pattern of the old multi-character Grand Hotel, and some of the other people in it are even more exciting than the top two stars.
+Louis Jourdan, for instance."
+Variety called it "a smooth and cunning brew with most of the ingredients demanded of popular screen entertainment.
 It has suspense, conflict, romance, comedy and drama ...
 Its main fault is that some of the characters and by-plots are not developed enough though they and their problems are interesting enough to warrant separate pix.
 But that is a risk inevitable in any film in which a number of strangers are flung together, each with problems and linked by single circumstance."

-Philip K. Scheuer of the Los Angeles Times wrote "They can say it's in the tradition of MGM's Grand Hotel and 'Dinner at Eight' all they want; to me it's a grounded High and Mighty.
+Philip K. Scheuer of the Los Angeles Times wrote: "They can say it's in the tradition of MGM's Grand Hotel and Dinner at Eight all they want; to me it's a grounded High and Mighty.
 And I do mean grounded—not only at London airport, but in the writing, directing, and some of the acting as well."

 Richard L. Coe of The Washington Post called it "very good fun—sleek, adroit and enjoyable."
-The Monthly Film Bulletin wrote "The V.I.P.s is a pretty little cinematic souffle that melts in the mind, but its flavour is spicy and sweet."
+The Monthly Film Bulletin wrote: "The V.I.P.s is a pretty little cinematic souffle that melts in the mind, but its flavour is spicy and sweet."

 The team of Asquith, De Grunwald and Rattigan later produced another portmanteau film, the dramatic The Yellow Rolls-Royce (1964).
 Robert Murphy disapproved of both films, remarking that "Asquith spent his last years making increasingly banal prestige productions like The V.I.P.s and The Yellow Rolls-Royce".

+Accolades

 Novelization

 Slightly in advance of the film's release, as was the custom of the era, a paperback novelization of the screenplay was published by Dell Books.
 The author was renowned crime and western novelist Marvin H. Albert, who also made something of a cottage industry out of movie tie-ins.
 He seems to have been the most prolific screenplay novelizer of the late '50s through mid '60s, and, during that time, the preeminent specialist at light comedy, though he adapted a few drama scripts as well.
 The V.I.P.s is what's known as an "inferred novelization" because, although screenwriter Terence Rattigan is not given attribution anywhere on or in the book, the copyright is assigned to Metro-Goldwyn-Mayer.
 Whether this omission was an editorial error, or a marketing ploy to make Albert's novel seem to be the film's source material (with or without the complicity of Rattigan) is unknown.

 In popular culture

-The theme music was used as the intro to the Flemish children's TV series Johan en de Alverman.
+The film's theme music was used as the intro to the Flemish children's television series Johan en de Alverman.